 RCom shares rally 6 pc to hit upper circuit on asset sale buzz

 Shares of Reliance Communications hit their upper circuit on Monday, rising over 6 per cent, amid reports that Bharti Airtel, Reliance Industries and three others may bid for the assets of debt-ridden company.
-On the BSE, shares of the company rose 4.55 per cent to 69 paise apiece.
+On the BSE, shares of the company closed 4.55 per cent up at 69 paise apiece.

 Bharti Airtel, RIL and three others are likely to bid for the assets of debt-ridden Reliance Communications on Monday, according to sources close to the development.
 "Varde Partners, Bharti Airtel and Reliance Industries, UV Asset Reconstruction Company (UVARCL) are among the main contenders for RCom assets," sources said.